-Maija joined ADVANCE in July 2018, and her role involves finance and HR management and communications.
+Maija joined ADVANCE in July 2018, and her role involves finance, HR and operational management, as well as communications.
 She is also the executive secretary and operations manager for the ADVANCE Charity.

-Maija completed her undergraduate degree in Chemistry for Drug Discovery at the University of Bath in 2008 and after that obtained a PhD in chemical biology from the Institute of Chemical Biology at Imperial College.
-Following from this, she worked in various different research project management and administrative roles before joining ADVANCE.
+Maija holds an MChem in Chemistry for Drug Discovery (University of Bath) and a PhD in Chemical Biology (Imperial College London).
+Before joining the ADVANCE team, she worked in various different research project management and administrative roles at Imperial College.

 Vlad Pop – Research Assistant

 Vlad joined the ADVANCE Study in September 2021 as a research assistant.
-His main role is in participant recruitment.
+His main role is in participant bookings and admin.